pconerly/requirejs-mocha-chai-bootstrap/README.md

 * Test script to require base specs within spec folder automatically before starting tests.
 * Easier LiveReload setup(?)

+## Thanks

+Big thanks to ["geddesign"](http://github.com/geddesign/) and his repository on ['AMD Testing'](http://github.com/geddesign/amd-testing) that put me in the right direction on how to tackle it.

 ## License

 Copyright (C) 2012 Karl <@karlbright> Brightman